HULKs/hulk/docs/setup/nao_image_and_sdk.md

 But if you're flashing a new or non-HULKs robot, you'll need to add its head ID to the map and generate a new image.

 For robots not listed, the image falls back to configuring its wired network device via DHCP.
-Thus, you're free to flash the HULKs-OS image onto a robot and find its IP address by inspecting your DHCP leases.
+Thus, you're free to flash the HULKs-OS image onto a robot and find its IP address by inspecting your DHCP leases or asking your IT administrator.

 ## Image & SDK Creation

 The Yocto Project leverages [BitBake](https://en.wikipedia.org/wiki/BitBake) as task execution engine and offers an abstraction layer to modify and extend existing build configurations.
 Combined with [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page), the entire worktree is structured in several layers configuring the distribution and providing support for dependencies or services.
-Basic NAO support to construct a distribution for a minimal NAO robot operating system is configured with the root `meta`-layer in the [`meta-nao`](https://github.com/hulks/meta-nao) repository.
+Basic NAO support to construct a distribution for a minimal NAO robot operating system for use in SPL is configured with the root `meta`-layer in the [`meta-nao`](https://github.com/hulks/meta-nao) repository.
-The HULKs overlay this configuration with an additional `meta-hulks` layer to target the special SPL and HULKs usecase.
+The HULKs overlay this configuration with an additional `meta-hulks` layer to target the special HULKs usecase.

 ### Setup of the Working Directory

 Start by cloning the code and setting up a Yocto working directory.
 This working directory will contain the yocto configuration layers, including [HULKs/meta-nao](https://github.com/HULKs/meta-nao) and meta-hulks.
-Additionally, a helper script for running BitBake commands.
-It will be called `yocto`.
-The new `yocto` working directory must have at least 100 GB of empty space available and should not be part of a Git repository.

 ```sh
 mkdir yocto/